 Vrindavan Holi 2023 Dates and Celebration

-Holi, the Festival of Colours has been celebrated in India for thousands of years and is now also celebrated by various communities of South Asia including non-Hindu communities.
-Holi 2020 in Uttar Pradesh will begin on Monday, 9 March and ends on Tuesday, 10 March.
+Holi, the Festival of Colours, has been celebrated in India for thousands of years and is now also celebrated by various communities of South Asia, including non-Hindu communities.
+Holi 2023 in Uttar Pradesh will begin on Tuesday, 7 March and ends on Wednesday, 8 March.
 The following weekend could be combined, and it becomes a great holiday option for everyone.

 While Holi is celebrated in almost every part of India, Holi in Braj is especially famous.
 Braj is a historical region which covers the area of Mathura, Vrindavan and some nearby areas.
 Holi here attracts tourists and pilgrims from all over the world because of its unique customs and traditions.
 Mathura is the birth-place of Lord Krishna, and Vrindavan is the place where he grew up in his childhood.